 The local population has become quite familiar with the location as it housed activities of an arts group, Art Libre until its recent closure.

 Located next to the Magog River in the heart of the old Sherbrooke heritage district, the prison could become the catalyst for the revitalization of the surrounding area for the benefit of tourists and the community.

 The Conseil des monuments et des sites du Québec has already urged local stakeholders, such as elected officials, the public and the corporation Sherbrooke, Cité des rivières to integrate the prison in future revitalization plans.
 There is a strong will among community members and the municipality to revitalize the area in order to make it “tourist-ready.”

-Location: Sherbrooke, QC
+Location: Sherbrooke, Quebec